-- Oversees and administers our executive compensation policies, plans and practices and evaluates their impact on risk and risk management. - · Periodically reviews the compensation plans and policies for employees generally. - Discharges the board of directors' responsibilities relating to the compensation and evaluation of annual performance of our Chief Executive Officer and other executive officers. - Periodically reviews with the Chief Executive Officer our succession plan for other members of senior management. - Where appropriate or required, makes recommendations to our stockholders with respect to incentive compensation and equity-based plans. - Reviews, approves and administers our Executive Annual Incentive Compensation Plan, including the establishment of performance criteria and targets which provide for cash awards under such plan. - Reviews, approves and administers our equity-based compensation plans, including the grants of stock options, restricted awards and other equity awards under such plans. - · Makes recommendations to our board of directors with respect to director compensation. - Periodically reviews the adequacy of our stock ownership guidelines for our Chief Executive Officer, other executive officers and directors, recommends any amendments of the stock ownership guidelines to our board of directors and annually monitors compliance with such guidelines. - Conducts a periodic performance evaluation of the committee. - Reviews disclosure related to executive compensation in our proxy statement. - · Reviews and reassesses the adequacy of the compensation committee charter. - Advise the board of directors regarding the stockholder advisory vote on executive compensation and golden parachutes, including the frequency of such votes. - · Administers our clawback policy, which includes the ability to amend, modify or terminate such policy. - Reviews and considers the stockholder advisory vote on executive compensation when determining policies and making decisions on executive compensation. - Has the sole authority to appoint, compensate and oversee work of any compensation consultant and other advisors with respect to executive compensation and assistance with other charter responsibilities and determines any conflict of interest with such compensation consultant. - \ Committee Chairperson. - \\ Mr. Cross has determined to retire and not to stand for re-election at this Annual Meeting, and his term as a director and committee member will expire immediately after this Annual Meeting. - \\\ Mr. Tsuru was appointed to serve on the compensation committee effective as of October 1, 2022.
+Meetings in Members 2023 Principal Functions Stephanie K. Mains\ Oversees and administers our executive compensation policies, plans and practices and evaluates their impact on David L. Houston risk and risk management.
+Mark L. Plaumann Periodically reviews the compensation plans and policies for employees generally.
+Melanie M. Trent Discharges the board of directors' responsibilities relating to the compensation and evaluation of annual performance of our Chief Executive Officer and other executive officers.
+Frank D. Tsuru Periodically reviews with the Chief Executive Officer our succession plan for other members of senior management.
+Where appropriate or required, makes recommendations to our stockholders with respect to incentive compensation and equity-based plans.
+Reviews, approves and administers our Executive Annual Incentive Compensation Plan, including the establishment of performance criteria and targets which provide for cash awards under such plan.
+Reviews, approves and administers our equity-based compensation plans, including the grants of stock options, restricted awards and other equity awards under such plans.
+Makes recommendations to our board of directors with respect to director compensation.
+Periodically reviews the adequacy of our stock ownership guidelines for our Chief Executive Officer, other executive officers and directors, recommends any amendments of the stock ownership guidelines to our board of directors and annually monitors compliance with such guidelines.
+Conducts a periodic performance evaluation of the committee.
+Reviews disclosure related to executive compensation in our proxy statement.
+Reviews and reassesses the adequacy of the compensation committee charter.
+Advise the board of directors regarding the stockholder advisory vote on executive compensation and golden parachutes, including the frequency of such votes.
+Administers our clawback policy in compliance with Rule 10D-1 under the Exchange Act and the Nasdag listing standards, including the ability to amend, modify or terminate such policy, or to the extent the board of directors or the audit committee has determined that an accounting restatement is necessary, reviews and considers whether such restatement requires recoupment of incentive-based compensation received by current or former executive officers and other employees, in accordance with the terms of such policy.
+Reviews and considers the stockholder advisory vote on executive compensation when determining policies and making decisions on executive compensation.
+Has the sole authority to appoint, compensate and oversee work of any compensation consultant and other advisors with respect to executive compensation and assistance with other charter responsibilities and determines any conflict of interest with such compensation consultant.